 Lilian Helen Montagu was a British social worker, a magistrate in the London juvenile courts, suffragist, writer, religious organizer, and spiritual leader who founded and long remained the driving force behind the Liberal Jewish movement in England.

-The West Central Jewish Girls’ Club, founded in 1893 by Lily, together with her sister, Marion (1868–1965), and their cousin, Beatrice Franklin (1871–1959) who later married Herbert Samuel (1870–1963), very much reflected this call to service.
-Believing that “the more we have, the greater our self-questioning—the more severe our responsibility,” Lily Montagu helped create a club that gave working class Jewish girls the opportunity to develop themselves socially, intellectually and spiritually, through classes, Sabbath services (which she led), concerts, outings and other special events.
+The West Central Jewish Girls’ Club, founded in 1893 by Montagu, together with her sister Marion (1868–1965) and their cousin Beatrice Franklin (1871–1959) who later married Herbert Samuel (1870–1963), very much reflected this call to service.
+Believing that “the more we have, the greater our self-questioning—the more severe our responsibility,” Montagu helped create a club that gave working-class Jewish girls the opportunity to develop themselves socially, intellectually and spiritually, through classes, Sabbath services (which she led), concerts, outings and other special events.
 The worship services that she conducted were relatively brief, in English, featured sermons on topics that she felt were of vital interest to the girls, and retained only those traditional prayers which she thought had “meaning for modern Jews and Jewesses in the actual circumstances of their lives.”
 From 1890 until 1909, she led similar services for children at the Synagogue.
 The services were well attended not only by children but also by women.
-Their success, as well as the more limited success of her services at the West Central Club, led Lily Montagu to envision ways of creating services for adults.
+Their success, as well as the more limited success of her services at the West Central Club, led Montagu to envision ways of creating services for adults.
 Her intent was nothing less than to help revivify the religious life of the Anglo-Jewish community.

 By 1909, ongoing Orthodox opposition to the J.R.U. and the concern among many that a schismatic, Liberal movement was in fact being created, led to the resignation of most of the organization’s early, non-Liberal leaders and to a new membership rate that, despite well-attended services, was alarmingly low.
-Acknowledging the failure of its initial, all-inclusive vision, the Union declared itself to be a movement specifically committed to the “Advancement of Liberal Judaism.”
-During the next few decades, Lily Montagu helped form Liberal Jewish synagogues throughout Great Britain, frequently serving as their Chairman or President, and became lay minister of the West Central Liberal Jewish Congregation in 1928, a position to which she was formally inducted in November, 1944, and which she held until her death in December, 1963.
-Following Montefiore’s death in 1938, she assumed the Presidency of the J.R.U., a position she held for twenty-three years.
+Acknowledging the failure of its initial all-inclusive vision, the Union declared itself to be a movement specifically committed to the “Advancement of Liberal Judaism.”
+During the next few decades, Montagu helped form Liberal Jewish synagogues throughout Great Britain, frequently serving as their Chairman or President, and became lay minister of the West Central Liberal Jewish Congregation in 1928, a position to which she was formally inducted in November 1944, and which she held until her death in December 1963.
+Following Montefiore’s death in 1938, she assumed the Presidency of the J.R.U., a position she held for 23 years.

 A short biography of Lily Montagu written by her nephew and designated literary executor and published in honor of her eightieth birthday, it is a loving, intimate and at times reverential portrait of Montagu as a social worker and religious leader.
 While the book contains a few minor historical inaccuracies, Conrad’s many personal details and small vignettes provide a rare view of Lily Montagu’s private life.
 Noteworthy too are the book’s photographs and foreword, written by Leo Baeck.